Loonie

 The loonie (huard), formally the Canadian one-dollar coin, is a gold-coloured Canadian coin that was introduced in 1987 and is produced by the Royal Canadian Mint at its facility in Winnipeg.
 The most prevalent versions of the coin show a common loon, a bird found throughout Canada, on the reverse and Queen Elizabeth II, the nation's head of state at the time of the coin's issue, on the obverse.
 Various commemorative and specimen-set editions of the coin with special designs replacing the loon on the reverse have been minted over the years.
+Beginning in December 2023, a new version featuring King Charles III entered circulation, to replace the version featuring Elizabeth II.